 Identifying and arresting terrorists is of course vital for our security.
 However, preventing people becoming terrorists is just as important.
 Ever since the "Prevent" programme was initiated, many within UK society have demonised it.
 On 8 May 2016 I took part in a debate about Prevent.
 An audience member recorded the debate and posted it on Facebook.
 Accordingly I have embedded it on my website page.
 During the debate I stressed that the first victim of radicalisation is the person who is radicalised and who may throw his or her life away.
 The Prevent programme, and specifically the Channel programme, is about helping such people, not about criminalising them.

 In April 2016 I gave the second Annual Religious Freedom Lecture of the J. Reuben Clark Law Society UK and Ireland Chapter.
 The United Nations' Universal Declaration of Human Rights article 18 sets the global standard for freedom of thought, conscience and religion and it has my full support.
-I used the lecture to explain how the Declaration is consistent with Islam.
-My approach was to first explain the basic sources of Islam before going on to show how some key principles of Islam, clearly stated in the Quran, support religious freedom.
+I used the lecture to explain how the Declaration is consistent with the Quran.
+My approach was to first explain the basic sources of Islam before going on to show how some key principles of Islam, which are clearly stated in the Quran, support religious freedom.
 40 min audio recording with self-advancing PowerPoint slides.